General Assessment and Other Services

 General assessments and other diversion services are open to participants who are high school students or are under the age of 18.
 A referral is not needed to participate in these services, but you must first schedule an appointment with a Youth Diversion Specialist.

-Our services are affordable, confidential and available on a generous sliding-fee basis.
-No one is denied service due to their financial situation.
+Our services are professional, affordable, and confidential.
+We also offer a sliding fee scale, as needed.
 Contact a YSB office near you for more information.

 During the General Assessment process, youth and their family meet with a YSB Youth Diversion Specialist to address challenges they are facing and create a plan to deal with the situation.
 A plan may include community work service, awareness programs, apology letters, counseling or participation in other YSB programs.